 The Australian Electronic Travel Authority (also known as ETA, visa subclass 601) and the eVisitor visa (visa subclass 561) are 2 electronic visas.
 This means that they are electronically linked to the passport of their holder.

-Eligible international travelers can apply for an electronic visa for Australia entirely online.
+Eligible international travellers can apply for an electronic visa for Australia entirely online.
 The request only takes minutes to complete.
 If their application is successful, they will receive their ETA or eVisitor visa via email.

 Passengers can decide to print proof of their approved ETA or eVisitor visa (as to say, the confirmation email they have received) for peace of mind but it is not always necessary to show this to the ABF.

-International and Australian travelers are required to collaborate with the ABF at all times.
+International and Australian visitors are required to collaborate with the ABF at all times.
 This may include showing travel documents, answering potential questions regarding their circumstances and travel plans, and allowing the Australian Border Force officers to examine their luggage.